src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 Read the steps to get better sleep (PDF)

-The 2022 Drowsy Driving
+The 2025 Drowsy Driving Survey Results Are In

-Spread the word about the risks of drowsy driving
+Spread the word about the risks of drowsy driving.

-Download and share the infographic (PDF)
+Download the infographic (PDF)

-2022 Drowsy Driving Survey
+2025 Drowsy Driving Survey

 Drowsy driving is dangerously common—but it is preventable.